WATER KEFIR FAQS

 A quick Google search will turn up many health claims for water kefir, curing everything from acne to cancer.
 Touted as the next Kombucha, kefir has been showing up on retail shelves across the country, and it also very easy to make at home using a basic kefir kit, some swing tops, and whatever flavors you like.

-How do you Brew Kefir?
+How do you brew Kefir?

 Want to get brewing?
 Here are some of our favorite kefir kits that make it super easy to brew at home.